nanzycharris/Unit-4-Game/README.md

 # Unit-4-Game
 Homework 4 - jQuery

-Crystals Collector Game coded using jQuery
+Crystal Collector Game coded using jQuery

 Instructions:
 You are given a random number at the start of the game.
 There are four crystals below.
 By clicking on a crystal, you add a specific amount of points to your total score.